Types of Rugs Based on Construction, Patterns, Materials & More

 They are carpets that are woven by massive electrical machinery.
 These motorized looms use electronic processors to manufacture rugs in a sequential fashion.
 Machine-made carpets, as opposed to handwoven rugs, need less time to create.
 The materials utilized in the production of these carpets vary.
 Wool is typically combined with synthetic fibers such as polypropylene, nylon, and other materials such as polyester, art silk, and acrylic.

 There is a reason why machine-made carpets are manufactured with a combination of wool and synthetic fibers.
 Pure wool is a weaker fiber, whereas synthetics are more powerful.
 When these two materials combine, they become both soft and hard.
 As a result, power looms are not disrupted by material thread breaks every now and then.
 Otherwise, wool by itself is a problem during the machine weaving process.
+To learn more about the softest rug materials, give a quick read to our blog.

 2. RUG SHAPE TYPES